ss756/ss756/README.md

 - ✨ With a strong background in developing and deploying machine learning products at scale, I am dedicated to solving complex problems our society faces today and extracting valuable insights from data.

-- 🖥️ Aditionally, my expertise in Natural Language Processing empowers me to work with textual data, performing tasks such as Sentimental Analysis, Named Entity Recognition, Unsupervised Text Extraction from PDF Documents, Closed-Domain Question-Answering using SOTA Models.
+- 🖥️ My expertise in Natural Language Processing empowers me to work with textual data, performing tasks such as Sentimental Analysis, Named Entity Recognition, Unsupervised Text Extraction from PDF Documents, Closed-Domain Question-Answering using SOTA Models.
 I am excited about leveraging the power of NLP to uncover meaningful patterns and insights from unstructured text data.

 - 📫 How to reach me(E-mail): sxs200326@utdallas.edu